Zilliqa/ZRC/zrcs/zrc-6.md

 ## VI.
 Misc Notes

 This standard is deliberately not interoperable with ZRC-1, because ZRC-1 restricts minting tokens to the addresses that are keys of `minters` mapping.
 It is not an acceptable requirement for this standard because sometimes it's necessary to allow everyone to mint new tokens.

+We intentionally don't provide an interface for setting a token URI, because at the URI it may be easily put a malignant information, like a sudden change of the number of digits.

 ## VI.
 Existing Implementation(s)